Biden reportedly debates tapping Stacey Abrams as running mate from the start – could it backfire?

 But there are downsides as well.
 The strategy could be seen as a gimmick that the former vice president needs to stand out in a large Democratic 2020 field, and Biden could be seen as having “an air of inevitability.”
 And it could raise the question of whether Biden feels out of step with the current political climate, concerned about decades-old political positions the longtime senator from Delaware held that now are unpopular among Democrats.

 “I don’t think it’s necessary.
-I don’t think he should feel it’s something he has to do .
+I don’t think he should feel it’s something he has to do.
 At the end of the day he’ll go out there and make his own case,” explained Elleithee, a senior spokesman for Hillary Clinton’s 2008 presidential campaign who later served as communications director for the Democratic National Committee.

 “He may choose to name a running mate before the end of the primary season but I don’t he needs to feel compelled to do it on day one.
 I think that could actually detract a bit from a bigger message,” Elleithee added.